milanchheta/EasyConnect/README.md

 Follow the below steps:

-- Install the provided apk file `/easyconnect.apk` in an android phone.
+- Install the provided apk file from `apk/` folder in an android phone.
 - Good to go.
 Now you can start using the application.

 ### Testing application on local environment: